Capitol Studios: 1956 through 1969

 Capitol Studios opened in 1956.
 The first recording session in the new studio was the Frank Sinatra and Gordon Jenkins collaboration Frank Sinatra Conducts Tone Poems of Color.
 Frank Sinatra recorded regularly at Capitol Studios through the end of the 1950s.
 Nat King Cole, whose commercial success with Capitol earned the Capitol Tower the nickname "the house that Nat built," recorded at Capitol Studios up until his death in 1965.
 Other notable artists who recorded at the Studios in the 1950s included Dean Martin, Billie Holiday, Ella Fitzgerald, Louis Armstrong, and The Kingston Trio.

 The Kingston Trio continued recording at Capitol Studios in the 1960s, and the Beach Boys recorded portions of their 1963 album Surfin' U.S.A. at Capitol.
 The studios also produced commercially successful albums from country music artists like Glen Campbell, and the Bakersfield sound of Buck Owens and Wynn Stewart.
 Other notable artists who recorded at Capitol Studios in the 1960s included Nancy Wilson, Stan Kenton, George Shearing, Plas Johnson, Cannonball Adderley, Bobby Darin, Peggy Lee, Wayne Newton, Lou Rawls, The Seekers, Linda Ronstadt and The Stone Poneys, Frank Zappa and The Mothers of Invention, and Billy Preston.
 In 1968, Capitol Studios' services, previously reserved for Capitol Records artists exclusively, were made available to the general public.

 1970 through 1989

 In the 1970s, Capitol Studios recorded the Steve Miller Band album The Joker and George Benson's Grammy Award-winning Breezin'.
-Tom Scholz recorded the vocals for Boston's eponymous debut album in Capitol Studio C. Other notable artists who recorded at Capitol Studios in the 1970s included Merle Haggard, Bobbie Gentry, Helen Reddy, Heart, Barbra Streisand, and Bob Marley and the Wailers.
+Brad Delp recorded the vocals for Boston's eponymous debut album in Capitol Studio C. Other notable artists who recorded at Capitol Studios in the 1970s included Merle Haggard, Bobbie Gentry, Helen Reddy, Heart, Barbra Streisand, and Bob Marley and the Wailers.

 In the 1980s, Capitol Studios is where Miles Davis recorded parts of his Grammy-award winning album, Tutu, and where Bob Seger recorded his commercially successful album, Like a Rock.
 Dwight Yoakam recorded his first three albums at Capitol Studios; all three topped the U.S. Country album chart.
 Other notable artists who recorded at Capitol Studios in the 1980s included The Carpenters, David Lee Roth, America, Michelle Shocked, Barry Manilow, Circle Jerks, and The Smithereens.